The Horse-Devil and the Witch: Motifs

-According to Christine Goldberg, some variants of the type show as a closing episode "The Magic Flight" sequence, a combination that appears "sporadically in Europe", but "traditionally in Turkey".
-As their final transformation to deceive the ogress mother, the princess becomes a tree and her supernatural husband becomes a snake coiled around it.

 The horse husband

 According to Richard McGillivray Dawkins, variants with the horse as the animal husband were found in the Balkans, in Turkey and among the Romani from Bulgaria.
 Likewise, scholar Jan-Öjvind Swahn asserted that the animal or supernatural husband appears as a horse in tale type 425A (see footnote "a") "in the Orient".
 In addition, Swahn identified a motif he named "favourite horse desires the king's daughter", which he associated with his type A (see below), and which Greek folklorist Georgios A. Megas, in his study, noted to be "traditional" in Turkey regarding subtype A (see below).

 Turkologist Iya Vasilyevna Stebleva, by comparing Turkish tales Çember-Tiyar and Bileiz, suggests a mythic approximation between the horse and the deva (Turkish: div).